nsaikiran/impression/_drafts/Undestanding-Digital-World.md

 The author in his words at [Q&A with Kernighan][Q&A with Kernighan] explains, who might be interested in reading this book and what they would get.
-I was expecting to have a smooth explanation of digital world around us.
+Before starting to read this book, I was expecting two major things: smooth explanation of digital world around us, and introduction of new tech terms as well as simple explanation of terms I've been using.
-There are so many terms, words, abbreviations that are buzzing around &mdash;
+There are so many tech terms, abbreviations that are buzzing around &mdash;
 it is important that we know them and understand the context around them.
-Hence I was also thinking if I can get to know some of those buzz words to chase.
-As this book is intended for the people *not* necessarily having tech background, I wanted to understand at what detail he tried to explain.
+Apart from that I wanted also to understand the level of *technical* detail maintained, as this book is intended for the people *not* necessarily having tech background.

-right from the bare hardware to security/privacy issues we are facing currently.

-Organization of content in the book is simple.
+Organization of the content in this book is simple.
 It has three major parts: Hardware, Software and Communcations.
-With this content Kernighan introduces the digital world from the organization of computer hardware, through various levels of software, programming and programming languages, networks that made communication possible, the web as we see it today and security and privacy problems we are facing.
+With this content, Kernighan introduces the digital world right from the organization of computer hardware, through various levels of software, programming, Internet, the web as we see it today, to the security and privacy related problems we are facing.
 Necessary history, recent events and his own opinions made the text more interesting.
 During explanation, he draws a historical timeline till where we are right now &mdash;
-And it is always interesting to know about evolution.
+enjoyed the historical process of evolution.

+===
-He introduces the legal concepts in technical world.
+He introduces several legal, security and privacy in technical world.
+Security and Privacy issues and some tips on mitigating them.
+===

-I got introduced to some new terms.
-Got good context around some terms I already know.
+I've picked up some new tech terms to chase and got good context around some terms I already know.
-I felt like revising most of concepts learned in college &mdash;
+Felt like revising most of concepts learned in college.
-I would consider this as a handbook.
+I would highly recommend it,
-I would highly recommend it, if you wanted to know how the digital world works the way it is &mdash; with decent level of detail.
+if you wanted to know &mdash; with decent level of technical detail &mdash;
+how the digital world works the way it is.
-Above all I enjoyed his writing.
+Above all, as usual, I've enjoyed his writing.

 -------------------

-This post will is review of the book: Understanding the digital world.

-I read this eventhough I felt reading this book won't give me much new technical insights. insights.
-I was sure I'll enjoy his writing.
-Wanted to know what he is going to tell.

-He explains terms that are unintuitive.

-I consider this as a Handbook of fundamentals of technology.

-I've noted some new terms to go after, to know more.

-As topics in communication is very visible to the end user.
-He explains the how we can work towards privacy, security.
-He gives some tips he follows.

 preface
 Para 1 why, audience, what he wanted to tell.
 You'll get to know the tech terms and explanations of the terms.
 Para 2 organization of book